oddbird/susy/docs/toolkit.rst

-Sass is not aware of the :abbr:`DOM (Document Object Model)`, or the specific markup of your site, so Susy mixins don't know about about ancestor/child relationships.
+Sass is not aware of the :abbr:`DOM (Document Object Model)`, or the specific markup of your site, so Susy mixins don't know about any ancestor/child relationships.
 If your container creates a grid context that is different from the default, you will need to pass that new context explicitly to nested elements.